Mesh Augmentation of LoRaWAN-based IoT Networks: Background

 \subsection{Multihop Networking over LoRaWAN}

-Prior work on mesh networking in the context of LoRa/LoRaWAN may be broadly classified into three groups: (1) mesh routing over LoRa PHY/MAC; (2) relaying within LoRaWAN; (3) LoRa Repeaters.
+Prior work on mesh networking in the context of LoRa or LoRaWAN may be broadly classified into three groups: (1) mesh routing over LoRa; (2) relaying within LoRaWAN; (3) LoRa Repeaters.
 We discuss each of these below.

-A popular approach taken by a number of researchers is to leverage the LoRa PHY layer of end-devices, and build a routing solution on top of it.
-A comprehensive classification of such LoRa-based mesh approaches can be found in~\cite{cotrim2020lorawan}.
-Most papers use the end-device as a router and run mesh routing between the devices.
+A popular approach taken by a number of researchers is to leverage the LoRa PHY layer of end-devices and build a routing solution on top of it.
+Most papers use the end-device as a router and run mesh routing between the devices -- a survey can be found in \cite{cotrim2020lorawan}.
 Examples include~\cite{hchenlee_lora_mesh,dlundell_lora_mesh} which present routing protocols built on top of the LoRa-enabled hardware.
-In contrast, authors in~\cite{dwijaksara_mhop_gw_lora} use the Gateways as a router.
-They propose a multihop gateway-to-gateway (G2G) communication protocol for LoRaWAN that enables remote network parts to reach a Network Server over intermediate gateways that may not have direct access to Internet.
-A comprehensive survey of similar schemes is given in \cite{cotrim2020lorawan} While these works show the feasibility of building mesh networking on top of LoRa radios, the solutions are not compatible with existing LoRaWAN networks since they don't adhere to the LoRaWAN standard in terms of frame formats, sleep schedules, authentication procedures etc. Moreover, these solutions suffer from elevated power consumption, since end-devices have to access uplink and downlink links asynchronously to support routing mechanisms on top.
+In contrast, authors in~\cite{dwijaksara_mhop_gw_lora} use gateways as a router and propose a multihop gateway-to-gateway (G2G) communication protocol for LoRaWAN.
+Additionally, researchers in~\cite{ahmar_smart_hop} present a multi-hop MAC layer protocol that reduces the number of end-devices operating at high SFs, and in~\cite{zhu_clustering, liao_ct_multihop, tian2023lorahop}, the authors attempt to build a coordinated multi-hop solution on top of LoRa using concurrent transmission.

+While these works show the feasibility of building mesh networking on top of LoRa radios, the solutions are not compatible with existing LoRaWAN networks since they don't adhere to the LoRaWAN standard in terms of frame formats, sleep schedules, authentication procedures etc., and may require synchronization and scheduling not available in LoRaWAN.
+Moreover, these solutions suffer from elevated power consumption, since end-devices have to access uplink and downlink links asynchronously to support routing mechanisms on top.

-Researchers in~\cite{ahmar_smart_hop} present a multi-hop MAC layer protocol that reduces the number of end-devices operating at high SFs while implementing low overhead routing in order to reduce data extraction times.
+Researchers in~\cite{ahmar_smart_hop} present a multi-hop MAC layer protocol that reduces the number of end-devices operating at high SFs.
 The solution requires all nodes to have connectivity with the gateway and requires manual configuration of next hops.
-In~\cite{zhu_clustering, liao_ct_multihop, tian2023lorahop}, the authors attempt to build a coordinated multi-hop solution on top of LoRa using concurrent transmission and clustering techniques.
-However, these are complex, requiring synchronizing, slot scheduling and the ability to extract concurrently received packets.
-Further, since these techniques require multiple nodes to relay, they drain the energy faster than traditional routing.
+In~\cite{zhu_clustering, liao_ct_multihop, tian2023lorahop}, the authors attempt to build a coordinated multi-hop solution on top of LoRa using concurrent transmission.
+However, this is a complex approach, requiring synchronizing, slot scheduling and the ability to extract concurrently received packets.